On finite-time and fixed-time consensus algorithms for dynamic networks switching among disconnected digraphs: Introduction

 In this work, we revisit the consensus problem for first-order agents considering dynamic topologies.
-The goal is to analyze a class of consensus algorithms from a common framework, rather than to propose particular algorithms.
-In particular, the analyzed consensus class requires a single evaluation of a nonlinear function of the consensus error per each node.
-By using results from finite-time stability and homogeneity theory, conditions for asymptotic, finite-time and fixed-time consensus are derived.
-Three cases are considered, when the communication topology is fixed, when the communication topology switches among connected graphs and when the communication topology switches among disconnected graphs.
-We revisit existing consensus protocols with finite and fixed-time convergence that have been only shown to achieve consensus under fixed topologies and show that consensus is still achieved even when switching among disconnected graphs.
+The goal is to analyze a class of consensus algorithms from a common framework, rather than to propose a particular protocol.
+In the analyzed consensus class, each agent applies a protocol defined as a nonlinear function evaluated on the sum of the errors of all neighboring nodes.
+By using nonsmooth stability analysis and results from finite-time stability and homogeneity theory, conditions for asymptotic, finite-time and fixed-time consensus are derived for this class of protocols.
+Three cases are considered: when the communication topology is static; when the communication topology switches among connected graphs; and when the communication topology switches among disconnected graphs.
+We emphasize that, in the literature, continuous algorithms of this class have only been demonstrated to achieve consensus on static networks.
+In fact, a detailed comparison to the related protocols existing in the literature is presented in Subsection \ref{subsection-comparison}.
+The efficacy of the analyzed consensus class on dynamic networks is proven in this paper.

-The consensus algorithms of the analyzed class are simpler than existing finite-time and fixed-time algorithms for dynamic networks \cite{Hui2010,Wang2010,Franceschelli2013,Zuo2014}, which is relevant in applications with energy efficiency requirements and limited computing resources.
-Moreover, it is shown through simulations that the settling time of the analyzed class grows slower when the number of nodes increases than with other related algorithms \cite{Olfati-Saber2007,Wang2010,Zuo2014}.
+Additionally, it is shown through simulations that the settling time of the analyzed class grows slower when the number of nodes increases than with other related algorithms \citep{Wang2010,Shang2012,Zuo2014}.
+Another advantage of the analyzed class is that they are computationally simpler than existing finite-time and fixed-time algorithms for dynamic networks \citep{Hui2010,Wang2010,Franceschelli2013,Zuo2014}, which is relevant in applications with energy efficiency requirements and limited computing resources.

-The paper is organized as follows: Section~\ref{Sec.Preliminaries} presents the mathematical preliminaries along with some previously proposed consensus algorithms for dynamic networks.
-In Section~\ref{Sec.MainResult}, the main result is derived and illustrative examples are presented.
-In Section~\ref{Sec.IllustrativeExample}, a comparison with other consensus algorithms for dynamic networks is presented, analyzing how their convergence time varies as the size of the network increases.
+The rest of the paper is organized as follows: In Section~\ref{Sec.Preliminaries}, mathematical preliminaries on graph theory and finite-time stability are presented.
+In Section~\ref{Sec.MainResult}, the main result is derived, and illustrative examples are introduced.
+In Section~\ref{Sec.IllustrativeExample}, a comparison between consensus algorithms for dynamic networks is presented, analyzing how their convergence time varies as the size of the network increases.
 Finally, the conclusions and future work are presented in Section~\ref{Sec.Conclusions}.